riddhiman-ghatak/ML_on_campus_guide/README.md

 * Target small startups or go to linked in jobs.
 * Send connection requests to Hiring team, Lead engineers, HR.
 * Add a note with connection request or use in mail (premium feature of Linked in).
 Mention your skills which are important for the company and job role.
-* After connecting send resume and ask for interview..
+* After connecting send resume and ask for an interview call.